 What Does a Laser Technician Do?

 Lasers are used in a variety of fields and have many different types of applications.
 For example, laser/electro optics technicians maintain and help develop lasers and laser systems.
 On the other hand, many beauticians and aestheticians also use lasers to perform a variety of procedures on their clients.
 Learn more about the types of laser technicians, and get career info for these jobs.
-Schools offering Electrical Engineering degrees can also be found in these popular choices.

 If you have an interest in learning how to operate, test, and repair a laser, you may look into working as a scientific technician who specializes in laser technology.
 As a laser/electro-optics technician (LEOT) you'll operate and maintain systems that utilize lasers, as well as using the lasers themselves.
 You'll also be responsible for testing new technology and working on experimental projects designed to enhance and improve the technology.
 Many laser technicians specialize in laser production, field service, or another area of concentration.